 Let’s take dyslexia.
 You might judge that as a bad thing.
 But if you’ve done the research, you know that a dyslexic’s brain works differently than other people’s.
 They think in images and are gifted in the area of visual spatial intelligence.
 Hmmm… Sounds like a secret weapon!

 How about the fact that I have, to this point, had a pattern of making a lot of typos.
 How might that be a good thing?
 It provides me an opportunity to own my shit.
 Yep, I made that error.
-(There are probably several in this post).
-So I have an opportunity to practice two of my paramount requirements for my work – being authentic and accountable.
+(There are probably several in this post or have been edited out by my team).
+So, I have an opportunity to practice two of my paramount requirements for my work – being authentic and accountable.

 The point is that whatever you think, you’re right.
 If you think it’s a problem, you’ll subconsciously make it one.
 If you think it’s a gift, you’ll use it to your advantage.
 These are part of your inventory of resources.
 USE EVERYTHING.